Dr-Gigavolt/dbus-aggregate-batteries/README.md

 Please report the bugs and propose improvements.
 Many thanks to all who already participated.
 According previous experience I prefer if you attach a piece of code instead of creating a merge request.
 And please understand, that I'm not able to include all proposals, this would make the program too complex and difficult to maintain.

+## Many thanks to Mr-Manuel for adding install scripts and improve logging

 ## Installation
 - execute this commands:
   ```bash